Books with Characters in Their 20s

 Lillian and Madison were boarding school roommates and friends from very different backgrounds.
 However, they’ve barely spoken since a scandal forced Lillian to leave school.

-A decade later, Lillian’s life is not on the track she’d imagined for herself, so when she receives a call from Madison asking her to help care for Madison’s twin step-children who are moving in, Lillian figures she has nothing to lose.
+A decade later, at age 28, Lillian’s life is not on the track she’d imagined for herself, so when Madison calls her asking her to help care for Madison’s twin stepchildren who are moving in, Lillian figures she has nothing to lose.

 But there is a catch: both kids spontaneously burst into flames when they are agitated.
 Madison needs to keep this fact somehow a secret while her husband runs for public office.
 Despite knowing nothing about raising kids, Lillian agrees to take on the role, and throughout one summer, she and the kids learn together how to keep their cool – literally.
 It may even prove to be the start of a whole new life for Lillian.